“One who learns language without learning culture ends up becoming a fluent fool.”

 As a member of the global Korean diaspora, with Fluent Korean, I am on a journey of self-discovery through re-connecting with my roots.

-When you’re an overseas Korean/kyopo and a Third-Culture Kid, you’re pretty much an outsider wherever you go.
-I always felt culturally different from my peers regardless of whether I was in my “home” country or “host” country.
+When you’re an overseas Korean/Third-Culture Kid, you’re pretty much an outsider wherever you go.
+I always felt culturally different from my peers regardless of whether I was in my “home” country or in a “host” country.

-I heard somewhere that “one who learns a language without culture ends up becoming a fluent fool.”
-And it definitely resonates with my experience.
+The maxim “one who learns a language without culture ends up becoming a fluent fool” definitely resonates with my experience.

-Hope you’ll join me as I dive into the Korean language and explore the culture, history, pop culture, and current events of Korea and the global Korean diaspora.
+I hope you’ll join me as I crash land into the Korean language and explore the culture, history, pop culture, and current events of Korea and the global Korean diaspora.

-And if you want to send me a suggestion, ask a question, or hit me with a “민주야 안녕!”, fill out the form below and I’ll try to get back to you as soon as I can!
+And if you want to send me a suggestion, ask a question, or just say hello, I encourage you to fill out the form below.
+I’ll try to get back to you as soon as I can!

 Learning Korean language through culture, learning Korean culture through language.

 A podcast about the many sides of being a global Korean in the 21st century.

 Challenging myself to actively read fiction and non-fiction with Korean narratives/characters/authors.